 Querying Guide

-Tutorial walkthrough of the DSL with TypeScript, Rust, and JSON for every example.
+Tutorial walkthrough of the DSL with TypeScript, Rust, Go, Python, and JSON examples.

 Parameters & bundles

-defineParams, stored bundles, dynamic requests, and the typed call helpers in depth.Working with HelixDB
+defineParams, dynamic requests, bundles, and the typed call helpers in depth.Working with HelixDB

 Deploy-time and runtime workflow, query warming, and HTTP semantics.